Children ages 0 to 3

 Talk with your child’s health care provider about your concerns.
 They can provide a developmental screening or suggest other resources.
 However, if you do not feel comfortable talking with your child’s doctor, or if you feel you need additional information after you have talked with your doctor and still have concerns, you can contact your county’s Family Resources Coordinator (FRC).
 You do not need a referral from your doctor to contact an FRC.
 An FRC can help your family get the early intervention services your child may need, including a developmental screening and evaluation.
-To find your county’s FRC, call the Family Health Hotline at 1-800-322-2588.
+To find your county’s FRC, call the Help Me Grow Washington Hotline at 1-800-322-2588.

 What is Developmental Screening?